call-learning/gdpr_plus/README.md

 --

 I hope at some point this plugin will ultimately be integrated natively within Moodle core (and maybe merged with current tool policy features).
+There was an issue in tool_policy preventing users from accepting policies that are not mandatory as a guest.
+This has been resolved temporarily by duplicating the view.php, index.php and relevant renderer.
+A ticket will be opened on this topic and the code will hopefully move there.